Called To Mothering

 I provide my kids with the “PTR” framework for prayer: praise (what you love God for), thanksgiving, request.

 Take the lead in praying with your children not just before meals and bedtime, but at various times during the day.
-Check out my post on teaching your child how to pray for tips on helping them develop this discipline.
+Check out my article on teaching your child how to pray for tips on helping them develop this discipline.

 5. Listening To Worship Songs